4170 Ashford Dunwoody Road

 Having arrived at an appropriate model for your account’s allocation—e.g., how much is allocated to small cap growth, large cap growth, emerging markets, etc.—then the next step is to ‘plug in’ the best investment conduit available in the entire investment universe.
-Magellan Planning Group has established an Investment Committee made up of Kevin Meaders, Blake Bozeman, Len Bittner and Dale Erridge who meet regularly to assess market conditions and determine if changes to our model portfolios are appropriate.
+Magellan Planning Group has established an Investment Committee made up of Kevin Meaders, Blake Bozeman, and Len Bittner who meet regularly to assess market conditions and determine if changes to our model portfolios are appropriate.
 Our investment committee’s mandate is to research and obtain the best investment without regard to the type of investment.
 These can include individual issues, mutual funds, exchange-traded funds, unit investment trusts, real estate investment trusts, or enhanced index funds.

 The initial investment is really only the beginning.
 Every week, our investment committee revisits the model portfolio holdings and tracks their performance daily.

 Recent mortality statistics suggest that a couple aged 65 today can expect a 50% chance that one of them will live to age 95.
 With healthcare costs on the rise, and the absence of government programs like Medicare paying for convalescent care, it is no surprise that the number one cause of bankruptcy among retirees is the cost of long-term care.
-We have a staff member dedicated to researching the best long term care plans on the market, as well as the more prominent retirement and assisted living facilities in the Atlanta area.
+We are researching the best long term care plans on the market, as well as the more prominent retirement and assisted living facilities in the Atlanta area.
 Whether you’re planning to self-insure, or would like to search for a plan that covers your lifestyle and retirement preferences, we can help you determine your exposure and plan accordingly.

 Life insurance can be a confusing component of your estate, especially since many new types of life insurance have been introduced in recent decades.
-The planners of Magellan Wealth Management are extremely proficient and experienced when it comes to placing and managing life insurance.
+The planners of Magellan Planning Group are extremely proficient and experienced when it comes to placing and managing life insurance.
 Most clients use life insurance as a way to replace estate taxes, and thus will own life policies within an irrevocable trust (ILIT).
 The tax laws surrounding this type of arrangement can be very ominous and potentially devastating if not handled properly.
 For instance, many people do not realize that the entire life insurance death benefit can be taxed almost as high as 50% if not properly structured, or if flaws exist.
 Since our clients’ policies are owned by trusts as the rule rather than the exception, our clients can be assured of professional and experienced handling of their life policies.

 CFP® CERTIFICANT DISCLOSURE FORM (FORM FPE)